Do the benefits of using patient data outweigh the risks? Could something go wrong, and what would be the impact?

 Weighing up benefits and risks

 We increasingly rely on digital technologies across all areas of our lives, benefiting from access to online services and tailored information when we need it, based on data about us or people like us.
-At the same time, reports of misuse of data, like Facebook and Cambridge Analytica, have highlighted the implications for privacy.
+At the same time, reports of misuse of data, like Facebook and Cambridge Analytica and data breaches in the NHS, have highlighted the implications for privacy.